Which is the best Mac for making and editing music? We round up the best computing options for musicians. Updated, 30 October 2014.

 Best Mac for making music: which Mac to get

-It’s not the most obvious choice but in terms of bang-for-buck we’d go with the Mac mini.
-You don’t need to the power of the Mac Pro or the vast display of the iMac to get good results, and a Mac mini gives you enough power, enough input connections and leaves you with cash to spend on some all-important accessories.
+It’s not the most obvious choice, but in terms of bang-for-buck we’d go with the Mac mini.
+You're unlikely need the power of the Mac Pro or the vast display of the iMac to get good results, and a Mac mini gives you enough power, enough input connections and leaves you with cash to spend on some all-important accessories.
 And to kit a Mac out ready for the studio you’ll need to invest in some of the options listed below.

-The entry-level MacBook Pro with a 750GB built-to-order internal drive (£1,079) is the one to get if you’re keen to invest in a notebook.
+The entry-level MacBook Pro (£899) with a 8GB Memory upgrade (+£80) and a 1TB built-to-order internal drive (+£40) is the one to get if you’re keen to invest in a notebook (total £1,019).
 Again, spend the cash you’ll save on good audio accessories.

 The Mac mini offers all the connections you need, and plenty of power, in a small portable package and for a decent price.
 That's the one to get.

 If you’re going to make music on a Mac you’ll need to think of ways to connect your recording instruments to the machine.